-This Liturgy marking the third anniversary of the National Apology to Survivors of Institutional Child Sexual Abuse takes place in this social context.
+This Liturgy marks the anniversary of the National Apology to Survivors of Institutional Child Sexual Abuse.
 It is a resource that highlights the Church's commitments:

 - to mark the anniversary and never forget, - to reiterate the Church's apology to survivors and commitment to redress and reconciliation, - to renew our commitment to live the Gospel of Christ through being a Church that embodies a culture and practice of safety, - to share the work of the Church in the areas of redress and safety.